 Uses & Effectiveness

 Insufficient Evidence for

-- Skin wrinkles.
+- Aging skin.
 Peony contains a chemical called paeoniflorin.
-Early research suggests that applying a specific cosmetic product containing 0.5% paeoniflorin for 8 weeks might reduce facial wrinkles.
+Early research shows that applying a specific cosmetic product containing 0.5% paeoniflorin for 8 weeks might reduce facial wrinkles.

 - Breathing problems.